Orthodontic Appliances

 Palatal Expanders

-Palatal expanders are typically used when a patients upper jaw too narrow resulting in crowded upper teeth or teeth which don’t properly contact the teeth below.
-Exapnders widen a patients upper jaw by applying pressure to the upper molars in incremental stages.
-Once a palate has been expanded to a healthy width, the patient may continue to wear the device for a few months more to ensure that the expansion is permanent.
+The upper jaw is also known as the palate.
+Palatal expanders are typically used when a patient’s upper jaw is too narrow, resulting in crowded upper teeth or teeth which don’t properly contact the teeth below.
+Expanders widen a patient’s upper jaw by applying pressure to the upper molars in incremental stages.
+Once a palate has been expanded to a healthy width, the patient may continue to wear the device for a few more months to ensure that the expansion is permanent.

 Learn more about palatal expanders.